silversquirl/assetpack/README.md

   "filesystem" with a unified API.
 Using this, or similar libraries, it is possible to pack an asset directory into a zip file and access it with the same API as you would use for regular files.

+  While `assetpack` has a filesystem-style API, it does not yet support an interface that matches regular file access.
+However, I am interested in adding this, and hopeful that Zig's upcoming `std.Io` interface may provide a way of achieving it.

-  `assetpack` does not yet support this kind of API, but I am interested in the idea of adding support for it.
-One major benefit of `assetpack` over PhysicsFS is that the files are packed into the actual binary, rather than simply a zip file distributed next to the binary.
+  One benefit of `assetpack` over PhysicsFS is that the files are packed into the actual binary, rather than simply a zip file distributed with it.

 - A variant on the PhysicsFS approach is to pack assets into a zip file, and then expose that file as a module to be used with `@embedFile`.
 This has some unique advantages over both PhysicsFS and